 Yellow Barn State Forest

-Yellow Barn State Forest (Tompkins #5) covers 1,289 acres of land in the east-central Tompkins County town of Dryden.
-Somewhat primitive in nature, passive recreational activities such as hunting, trapping, snowmobiling, hiking, biking and horseback riding can all be enjoyed.
-Yellow Barn State Forest has one snowmobile trail about 3 miles in length and many paths, former town roads and logging trails to explore.
-The forest is sustainably managed for diverse wildlife habitat and for soil and water conservation.
-As a managed working forest, it produces forest products such as firewood, paper pulp and sawtimber, while storing large amounts of carbon.
+Yellow Barn State Forest covers 1,289 acres of land in the east-central Tompkins County town of Dryden.
+The forest is primitive in nature and passive recreational activities such as hunting, trapping, snowmobiling, hiking, biking and horseback riding can be enjoyed.
+There is only one formal hiking trail on the forest.
+Yellow Barn State Forest also has one snowmobile trail about three miles in length.
+The snowmobile trail is maintained by the Dryden-Caroline Drifters Snowmobile Club, a DEC Adopt-A- Natural Resource partner.
+In addition, there are many paths, former town roads and logging trails to explore.

 The majority of the lands that cover Yellow Barn State Forest were once used for farming and pasture.
 However, the land could not support intensive agriculture.
 Farming came to an end during the Great Depression when many of Upstate New York's hilltop farms became economically unproductive.